dokester/BayesicFitting/docs/manual.md

 </tr>
 </table>

 <a name="synops-miscel"></a>
 ### Miscellaneous

 + **Formatter**<br>
     Format a number or array, nicely into a string.
 + **Kepplers2ndLaw**<br>
-    calculates radius and true anomaly (and derivatives) for Kepplers 2nd law.
+    Calculates radius and true anomaly (and derivatives) for Kepplers 2nd law.
 + **LogFactorial**<br>
     Natural logarithm of n!
 + **OrthonormalBasis**<br>